russelsantos19/100-days-of-code/r1-log.md

 ### R1D54
 I made a customize multi-select dropdown because I cannot use already made from npm because these libraries are not yet compatible with Vue 3.
 I also fixed my customize scrollbar.
 I'm glad I learn and did something no matter how small.

+### R1D55
+I spent only two hours.
+I've clear the design and function of my multi-select dropdown.
+Though I encounter an error and it gives me a hard time, I learned about and how to make #vuejs custom directives.
+It was amazing.